gcimage/archive/proteowizard/readme.md

-Before download any archived version, please check the license and current version at http://proteowizard.sourceforge.net/
+Before download any archived version, please check current version and agree to the license at http://proteowizard.sourceforge.net/